WiscWeeds/WiscWeeds-Website/content/home/team.md

 Dan is a Southwest Regional Agronomist for the UW-Madison Nutrient and Pest Management Program (from Walnut, Illinois; BS from University of Wisconsin-Platteville and MS from University of Wisconsin-Madison) providing technical assistance towards weed science research and outreach activities.
 ____

-**Sarah Striegel** (MS Weed Science Graduate Student):
+**Sarah Striegel** (Weed Science Research Assistant):
 <center>![Sarah Striegel] (/img/team/Sarah Striegel.jpg)</center>
-Sarah is an MS graduate student at UW-Madison (from What Cheer, Iowa; BS from Iowa State University) working on optimizing dicamba use in RR2Xtend soybean systems and mitigating potential for off-target movement.
+Sarah is a research assistant at UW-Madison (from What Cheer, Iowa; BS from Iowa State University and MS from UW-Madison) working on optimizing dicamba use in RR2Xtend soybean systems and mitigating potential for off-target movement.
 ____

 **Nikola Arsenijevic** (MS Weed Science Graduate Student):